-Ten people walk into a movie theater one morning.
-They see a spy thriller, a romantic drama and a slapstick comedy.
-At the end of the day, they vote on the best film.
-Eight men and two women.
-Majority rules.
+Eight men and two women walk into a movie theater.
+They see an action thriller, a romantic drama and a slapstick comedy.
+After, they vote on the best film: the action thriller wins.
 That film goes on to make more money, receive more awards and boost the careers of the directors, screenwriters and studios who produced it.

 But what if there were more than two women in that group?
 Would the outcome be different?

 This hypothetical scenario is not so hypothetical, as women remain the minority members of film critics associations in every state and region throughout the United States.
 Although women make up half the country’s population (50.8 percent, according to the U.S. Census Bureau), they represent approximately 22 percent of film critics associations.

 Members of these exclusive organizations are able to screen a film prior to its release and publish full-length critiques in print or online publications.
 Likening a film to a thumb up or down or a tomato fresh or rotten affects not only the film’s initial performance at the box office, but the residual revenue from film festivals and Hollywood’s prestigious, months-long awards cycle.

 So who is the first group of people to judge if a film is “worthy” of such acclaim?
 The 78 percent male film critics associations located in Austin, Boston, Chicago, Dallas, Detroit, Florida, Georgia, Kansas City, Las Vegas, Los Angeles, Nevada, New York, Philadelphia, Phoenix, San Diego, San Francisco, Seattle, St. Louis and Washington D.C., along with broader organizations like the National Society of Film Critics and the Broadcast Film Critics Associations.
 They decide whether or not a film will have a successful run and decide the futures of directors, screenwriters, producers and studios.